 What is DBMS Architecture

 The DBMS architecture refers to the structural design and interconnected components that manage and maintain databases efficiently.
-One widely used approach is the client-server architecture, where client and server components are separated to streamline data handling, application logic, and user interactions.
+One of the most popular approaches to structuring all types of systems, is a client-server architecture where client and server components are decoupled and work independently to manage data, application logic and user interaction.

 Disk Storage